Heal the Harvester ECHO:

 Get expert knowledge in a virtual learning network with OSU Center for Health Sciences providers.
 Curriculum is designed to increase the mental health knowledge of those on the front line assisting our farmers and ranchers.
 Providers are encouraged to present cases to the team of experts.

-Every other Monday, starting on 10/04, from 2:00 pm to 3:00 pm CST.
+Every other Monday, from 2:00 pm to 3:00 pm CST.
 To join this ECHO session registration is a one-time requirement.
 Once registered, you will receive an ECHO participant guide with more information.

 What Does the Heal the Harvester ECHO offer?